 James L.L.
 Tullis has served as a director since March 2018.
 With a career of over 40 years in healthcare investing, he served until January 2019 as both the Chairman and Chief Executive Officer at Tullis Health Investors (aka Tullis-Dickerson & Co., Inc.), a position he held since 1990 - he continues to serve as its Chairman.
 Prior to founding Tullis Health Investors, Mr. Tullis was senior vice president of E.F.
 Hutton & Co. from 1983 to 1986 and a principal at Morgan Stanley & Co. where he worked from 1974 to 1983 and led healthcare investment research and, later, healthcare investment banking.
 During his tenure at Morgan Stanley, he received recognition fourteen times on the Institutional Investor All-Star list of Wall Street's top securities analysts and was twice named #1 Drug Analyst and was a featured guest on the Wall Street Week television program.
-He also serves as Chairman of the Board of the Lord Abbett family of mutual funds, is Chairman of the Board of Crane Co., and is a director of Crane NXT.
-Mr. Tullis also currently serves as a director of Exagen, Inc., but has informed the board of directors of that company, and that company has filed a current report on Form 8-K with the SEC disclosing, that he will resign from that position effective at that company's 2023 annual meeting of stockholders (anticipated to be June 9, 2023).
+He also serves as a member on the Board of the Lord Abbett family of mutual funds, having retired as Chairman in December 2023.
+He also serves as Lead Director of the Board of Crane Co.
+(NYSE: CR) and Chair of the Nominating and Governance Committee of Crane NXT (NYSE: CXT).
 Mr. Tullis earned an M.B.A. from Harvard Business School and B.A. from Stanford University.